eorroe/NodeList.js/README.md

 # Who/What is this for?

-This library is for devs who want to manipulate the `DOM` using the Native DOM APIs without having to loop through elements and using one function `$` to query instead of all of the `getElementById`, `getElementsByClassName` etc.
+This library is for devs who want to manipulate the `DOM` using the Native DOM APIs without having to manually aloop through elements by writing your own loop, and using one function `$` to query instead of all of the `getElementById`, `getElementsByClassName` etc.

 Getting this natively, I would need tons of help.
 I don't know anything about writing specs and getting things standardized.